MicrosoftDocs/windows-itpro-docs/windows/client-management/federated-authentication-device-enrollment.md

 The discovery response is in the XML format and includes the following fields:

 - Enrollment service URL (EnrollmentServiceUrl) - Specifies the URL of the enrollment endpoint that is exposed by the management service.
 The device should call this URL after the user has been authenticated.
 This field is mandatory.
 - Authentication policy (AuthPolicy) - Indicates what type of authentication is required.
-For the MDM server, OnPremise is the supported value, which means that the user will be authenticated when calling the management service URL.
+For the MDM server, OnPremise is the supported value, which means that the user is authenticated when calling the management service URL.
 This field is mandatory.
 - In Windows, Federated is added as another supported value.
 This addition allows the server to use the Web Authentication Broker to perform customized user authentication, and term of usage acceptance.

 > [!NOTE]
 > The HTTP server response must not set Transfer-Encoding to Chunked; it must be sent as one message.

-When authentication policy is set to be Federated, Web Authentication Broker (WAB) will be used by the enrollment client to get a security token.
+When authentication policy is set to be Federated, Web Authentication Broker (WAB) is used by the enrollment client to get a security token.
 The WAB start page URL is provided by the discovery service in the response message.
-The enrollment client will call the WAB API within the response message to start the WAB process.
+The enrollment client calls the WAB API within the response message to start the WAB process.
 WAB pages are server hosted web pages.
 The server should build those pages to fit the device screen nicely and be as consistent as possible to other builds in the MDM enrollment UI.
-The opaque security token that is returned from WAB as an endpage will be used by the enrollment client as the device security secret during the client certificate enrollment request call.
+The opaque security token that is returned from WAB as an endpage is used by the enrollment client as the device security secret during the client certificate enrollment request call.

 > [!NOTE]
 > Instead of relying on the user agent string that is passed during authentication to get information, such as the OS version, use the following guidance: